-A little bit about my zen journey.
+A little bit about my Zen journey.
 I grew up in a working class and pretty uninspiring part of greater London, my parents got divorced when I was 9, and my brother and I stayed with my Mum.
-My Mum had difficulties with her emotional health due to many factors including childhood sexual abuse.
+My Mum had difficulties with her emotional health due to many factors including childhood sexual abuse and undiagnosed neurodiversity.
 She was a brilliant Mum but had low self-esteem and made life choices that had a detrimental affect on herself and those around her (especially my brother and myself).
 I was a sensitive child and worried about everything.
 The methods I used to feel happier and more in control of my life (eating disorders, excessive drinking, etc) were quite damaging physically and emotionally.
 I felt useless and helpless because I couldn’t help my Mum feel better or help other people in my life who were struggling in different ways.

 • Retrain your brain – find the positives in every situation, no matter how hard that is to start with.
 The way we think and see the world is just a habit (it’s also an illusion!) and you can slowly rewire your brain so that seeing the positives becomes effortless.
+Meditation, guided and many other types, have enabled me to do this.

-• Spend time with nature – go for walks in woods of by the sea, do some gardening, bring plants into your home, gaze at the sky.
+• Spend time with nature – go for walks in woods or by the sea, do some gardening, bring plants into your home, gaze at the sky.
 Allow yourself to be completely absorbed in the activity and contemplate all the lessons you can learn from nature.

 • Meditate – sit or stand or lay down, on your own, with no music or other distractions, and just breathe.
 You don’t need to add anything, you already have everything you need.
 Allow your thoughts to come and go without following them.
 Bring your attention back to your body and your breathing if your mind wanders.
 Do this for longer and longer amounts of time over the weeks, months and years.